mauriziocescon/myws/README.md

 every `mf` on screen about the url change and each `mf` triggers an "internal" `navigateByUrl` with the new host url.

 Each `mf_x` bundles the necessary v18 angular code.
-Considering the build output of each `mf_x` is a WC, each `mf_x` could potentially have a different ng version.
+Considering each `mf_x` in the end is a WC, they could potentially be built with different ng versions.

 **Note**: there might be some ng-routing features not covered!